archlinux/aurweb/web/README.txt

   the account type (regular user or TU).
 If a Dev is logged in, they can also set the account type to Dev.
 TUs and Devs are able to delete accounts.
-If an account is deleted, all "Unsupported" packages are orphaned (the Users.ID field in the UnsupportedPackages table is set to Null).
+If an account is deleted, all "Unsupported" packages are orphaned (the MaintainerUID field in the Packages table is set to Null).

 - html/packages.php
   PHP script to search the package database.
-It should support searching by location ("unsupported", "AUR", "extra"), name, category, maintainer, popularity, etc.  It should resemble the packages.php script on archlinux.org.
+It should support searching by location ("unsupported", "community", "extra"), name, category, maintainer, popularity, etc.  It should resemble the packages.php script on archlinux.org.
 A checkbox should be included next to each package to allow users to flag a package out of date, adopt it, and vote for it (and reverse operations).

-- html/pkgmgmnt.php
-  This script is not accessed directly, but is invoked when a visitor clicks the 'manage' link from the 'packages.php' script.
-  The user can edit the package information stored in the database such as the description, url, category, and location (a TU can move it to/from "unsupported" and the "AUR").
-This is where TUs can adopt packages that are in the "unsupported" area.

 - html/pkgsubmit.php
   This is the PHP script that allows users to upload a new package.